colah/colah-essays/monads.md

 **When should I seak out more knowledge about monads?**

 When you feel the urge to start making your own monads.
 Or after a few months of using them.

+When you do, I strongly recommend Chris Smith's [Why Do Monad's Matter?](http://cdsmith.wordpress.com/2012/04/18/why-do-monads-matter/).
+It really helps one understand the role of monads in computer science and why we care about them.

 **How do I learn the Widom of the Monad?**